 CWB Cama Beach boat houseCWB at Cama Beach State Park is set in a spectacular, 433-acre waterfront location against a forested backdrop.
 Cama Beach State Park is connected by a mile-long trail to Camano Island State Park, a 134-acre camping park.
 Both parks are open year-round for day use or overnight stays.

 Cama Beach State Park offers 33 cabins for rent to the public year-round.
 The cabins range from rustic to deluxe to bungalows with fireplaces.
 In addition, CWB Members enjoy exclusive access to the Boatman’s Cabin, a deluxe waterfront cabin that sleeps seven.

-Thursdays-Monday from September-June, you can rent boats at Cama Beach.
+Rent boats at Cama Beach by the hour or by the day, including motor boats, sailboats, kayaks, row boats, and canoes.
 Be sure to call ahead for availability and weather conditions.

 Find out more about CWB at Cama Beach State Park.

 Seattle, WA 98109

 Camano Island, WA 98282